The Summer of Diving

 Sara Stridsberg is an acclaimed author and playwright.
-With her novel The Gravity of Love – Ode to My Family, she was shortlisted to the prestigious August Prize for the fourth time.
+With her novel The Gravity of Love – Ode to My Family, she was shortlisted to the prestigious August Prize for the fifth time.
 Sara Stridsberg got her international breakthrough with Drömfakulteten (The Faculty of Dreams) for which she was awarded the Nordic Council Literature Prize and nominated for the Man Booker Prize 2018.

 Sara Lundberg is educated at McDaniel College, USA, and at the Royal Academy of Fine Arts in Stockholm.
 She is acknowledged both as an illustrator and as a writer of children’s books and has been nominated to The Nordic Council Literature Award for her works.
 She has won the August Prize several times, in 2017 for her critically acclaimed The Bird Within Me Flies Wherever It Wants.

 White Ravens 2020